 Duration: One Year

 PHFI has successfully conducted a nine-month duration on-campus Post Graduate Diploma in Health Economics, Health care Financing and Health Policy (PGDHEP) program for seven years in the past.
-The program was transformed to eLearning program in year 2016 to expand the outreach and provide learning opportunities to working professionals.
+The program was modified to eLearning program in year 2016 to expand the outreach and provide learning opportunities to working professionals.
 This eLearning program is particularly suited for health care professionals already working with health system and engaged in delivery of health services but have limited access to higher education because of personal or professional reasons.
 The course is the first of its kind in India premised on the belief that enhanced understanding and knowledge of health economics and its approaches and techniques, health systems research and health policy analysis is pivotal for efficient and effective utilization of resources.